 The Bank of England voted unanimously to maintain Bank Rate at a record low of 0.1% and the size of its bond-buying program at £745 billion during its September meeting.
 Policymakers noted that domestic economic data have been a little stronger than expected in August, while the outlook for the economy remains unusually uncertain due to the coronavirus pandemic and recent Brexit developments, leaving the door open to negative interest rates and more QE.
 CPI inflation is expected to remain below 1% until early 2021 and unemployment will probably remain elevated for some time.
 The central bank also said it does not intend to tighten monetary policy until there is clear evidence that significant progress is being made in eliminating spare capacity and achieving the 2% inflation target sustainably.

 Interest Rate in the United Kingdom averaged 7.35 percent from 1971 until 2020, reaching an all time high of 17 percent in November of 1979 and a record low of 0.10 percent in March of 2020.
 This page provides - United Kingdom Interest Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 United Kingdom Interest Rate - data, historical chart, forecasts and calendar of releases - was last updated on October of 2020. source: Bank of England

 Interest Rate in the United Kingdom is expected to be 0.10 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 Looking forward, we estimate Interest Rate in the United Kingdom to stand at 0.10 in 12 months time.
-In the long-term, the United Kingdom Interest Rate is projected to trend around 0.25 percent in 2021 and 0.75 percent in 2022, according to our econometric models.
+In the long-term, the United Kingdom Interest Rate is projected to trend around 0.10 percent in 2021, according to our econometric models.